anglo-korean/landing-pages/README.md

    1. Builds your function in digitalocean (you can't give it a binary)
    2. Isn't smart enough to create a dummy module and do a go get to pull in non-inbuilt packages

-Originally, we had a top-level `main.go` in this repo holding the function which was manually deployed.
+Originally, we had a top-level `main.go` in this repo holding the function which was manually deployed, with the frontend app living in a subdirectory (which is mainly due to some backend bias of mine)

 The rationale behind _that_ direction may be found in [DIGITALOCEAN_RANT.md](DIGITALOCEAN_RANT.md)